Boundary of the moduli space of stable cubic fivefolds: Maximal strictly semistable cubic fivefolds with respect to the maximal torus

-In this paper, we list up the irreducible components corresponding to strictly semi-stable cubic fivefolds.
-For this purpose, we list up all strictly semi-stable cubic fivefolds with respect to the maximal torus $\mathbb{T}$.
-To solve this problem, we will consider the set of maximal strictly semi-stable subset of $\mathbb{I}$.
-The order in the set of subsets of $\mathbb{I}$ is given by inclusion.
-For this purpose, we list up the set of all maximal elements of $\mathcal{S}=\{ \mathbb{I}(\mathbf{r})_{\ge 0} | \mathbf{r} \in \mathbb{Z}_{(0)}^{7} \}$.
+In this section, we list the irreducible components corresponding to strictly semistable cubic fivefolds.
+For this purpose, we list all strictly semistable cubic fivefolds with respect to the maximal torus $T$.
+To solve this problem, we will consider the set of maximal strictly semistable subsets of $I$.
+The order in the set of subsets of $I$ is given by inclusion.
+For this purpose, we list the set of all maximal elements of $\mathcal{S}=\{ I(\mathbf{r})_{\ge 0} | \mathbf{r} \in \mathbb{Z}_{(0)}^{7} \}$.